Ezurio/canvas_python_samples/starter_projects/projects/xbit_mg100_ble_to_mqtt/README.md

 capability of these products to implement a gateway to relay BLE advertisement data to an MQTT broker.

-This application also optionally connects to a LwM2M server for the purposes of device management.

 ## Loading onto the device

 The following files need to be loaded onto the Canvas device: